pouriap/Grabby/README.md

 **How to install on Brave browser:**

-1- Install the Toolkit on your computer first
+1- Install the Grabby Toolkit on your computer first (https://github.com/pouriap/Grabby-Toolkit/releases/latest)

-2- Go to extensions
+2- Go to the [latest release page](https://github.com/pouriap/Grabby/releases/latest) and download the provided zip file

+3- Extract the zip file somewhere on your computer

+4- In your browser go to the "extensions" menu

-3- Enable developer mode using the button at the top right
+5- Enable developer mode using the button at the top right

-4- Click on "Load unpacked"
+6- Click on "Load unpacked"

-5- Go to the location where you installed the toolkit and then go to the "chrome" folder
+7- Go to the location where you extracted the zip file and choose "select folder"

-6- Choose "select folder"

 The extension should be added to Brave now.